rust-lang/reference/src/type-layout.md

 #### \#[repr(C)] Enums

-For [C-like enumerations], the `C` representation has the size and alignment of the default `enum` size and alignment for the target platform's C ABI.
+For [field-less enums], the `C` representation has the size and alignment of the default `enum` size and alignment for the target platform's C ABI.

 > Note: The enum representation in C is implementation defined, so this is